• Skip to primary navigation

 Expert Tips

 Make them high protein waffles.
-Want to make this vegan waffle recipe extra filling?
+Want to make these oat flour waffles extra filling?
 Add a scoop of protein powder.

 (I'm a big fan of Omega Nutrition's Pumpkin Protein Powder - not sponsored at all, I just find it has a really subtle taste and I digest it easily.)